enricopolanski/functional-programming/README.md

 }
 ```

-changing its codomain and making possible that it'll be a function that returns a **description** of the side effect:
+changing its codomain to make the function return a **description** of the side effect:

 ```ts
 type DSL = ... // sum type of every possible effect handled by the system